Topics

 NOTE: The duration of Exercises 3 and 4 is from five to ten minutes.

 EXERCISE-5: Sit in a squat position.
 Keep your face straight at first and then move a little upward.
 Shift your focus to the tip of your nose.
-During this time, the eves should be half open.
-At first, the optical nerves will feel tension and the eves will get watery.
-The best way to control the tension is to slightly close your eves.
+During this time, the eyes should be half open.
+At first, the optical nerves will feel tension and the eyes will get watery.
+The best way to control the tension is to slightly close your eyes.
 Keep in mind not to create the optical tension intentionally.
-If the eves get very teary and are hurting then close your eyes for a while, then reopen, and keep the focus on the tip of the nose.
+If the eyes get very teary and are hurting then close your eyes for a while, then reopen, and keep the focus on the tip of the nose.
 Eventually the optical nerves get used to it and the focus is achieved without any hassle.
 The duration of this exercise is five minutes as well.
 Begin with one minute and gradually increase it to five minutes.

 MURAQABA